Programming-Competitions/AIMO-Competition/README.md

  - Start building a universal format/scraping all the data to it
  - testing claude opus for a sympy format

-**Lil ft boost**
- - *curriculum learning dataset format with the math questions sorted by difficulty*
- - try schedule-free optimizer by meta
- - All the tricks from MiniCPM uP, wind tunnel, etc, and olympiad bench
- - DPO for Math?
-Correct/Incorrect solutions?
- - FT like orca-math did, bascially just SFT once, then KTO, then KTO again, if no KTO then double DPO, (make synthetic pairs for DPO)

 *Inference time boosts*
  - If the model can code verify with the same answer, give the answer a higher weightage in the sum
  - Uncertain gets no extra weight, False gets less weightage